ibm-cloud-docs/vpc/block_storage_vpc_create.md

    - Click **Import snapshot by CRN** and provide the CRN of the snapshot that you want to use.
 1. Click **Save**.
 Information about the snapshot is shown on the volume provisioning page, including the name, its size, the date when it was created, its source volume, and whether it is a bootable snapshot.
 Bootable snapshot information includes the operating system and image.
 The encryption is inherited from the snapshot and shown in the encryption section.
 1. Click **Create block storage volume**.

+First- and second-generation volume profiles are not interchangeable.
+You can use a snapshot of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
+In the same way, you can use a snapshot of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.
+{: important}

 When you refresh the {{site.data.keyword.block_storage_is_short}} volumes page, the new volume appears at the beginning of the list of volumes.
 If the volume was created successfully, it shows a status of Available.
 For stand-alone volumes, the Attachment Type column is blank (-).
 The **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions") at the end of a table row provides a link for [attaching a {{site.data.keyword.block_storage_is_short}} volume to an instance](/docs/vpc?topic=vpc-attaching-block-storage&interface=ui#attach).